SakshithVarambally/Samsung_PD_Training/README.md

 The results show that 2 inputs are being barred, hence the name.
 These types of differences account fir the different flavour of cellls found in .lib
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/9cb4853784dabb74ab8236a53bc1a4841595a1b7/day_7/get_lib_pins_nand4bb.png">

-Atributes of and4
+Deriving the functional Atributes of and4 and nand gate with get_lib_attribute
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/9cb4853784dabb74ab8236a53bc1a4841595a1b7/day_7/attribute_nand4bb.png">

-Deriving the Functional aspects of nand gate
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/9cb4853784dabb74ab8236a53bc1a4841595a1b7/day_7/nand_function.png">

-Creating a new script
+Creating a new script, in which a list is created and for each cell mentioned in the list, its output pin and functionality is displayed.
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/9cb4853784dabb74ab8236a53bc1a4841595a1b7/day_7/my_script_tcl.png">

-Sourcing the script
+On sourcing the script the respective information is being displayed.
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/9cb4853784dabb74ab8236a53bc1a4841595a1b7/day_7/my_script_run.png">